 1. Ownership will be verified for all Dwelling Units and Rental Units and additional documentation or written permission may be required for life estates and life leases or tenants.

 a.
-A Dwelling Unit that has a life estate or life lease interest may be eligible if the document conferring the Applicant rights of the life estate or life lease is recorded in the appropriate registry of deeds and states that the Applicant is responsible for maintaining the Dwelling Unit or is silent as to who is responsible for maintenance.
+A Dwelling Unit that has a life estate or life lease interest may be eligible if the document conferring the Primary Applicant rights of the life estate or life lease is recorded in the appropriate registry of deeds and states that the Primary Applicant is responsible for maintaining the Dwelling Unit or is silent as to who is responsible for maintenance.

 2. A Dwelling Unit will not be eligible under CHIP if: it is a Rental Unit that has reached the life-time maximum benefit, it has been designated for acquisition or clearance by a federal, state or local program or order, it is in foreclosure, for sale, vacant, uninhabitable, it is in poor structural condition making CHIP services impractical, ineffective or impossible, it has been damaged by fire, flood or an act of God and insurance will cover the damage, there are discrepancies on the Household’s